-The search warrant executed in this case was fatally flawed, and any person of average intelligence could have seen that fact.
-The warrant is paper number 48-3, as filed by the defendants in this case.
-It is being attached to their Memorandum as Exhibit 5.
+The search warrant executed in this case was fatally flawed.
+See Exhibit 8, "Warrant."
 A cursory examination shows that on page 1 of 10, there is no name of an affiant, or signature on page 4 of 10, there is no signature or even name of the issuing judge.
 The same is true of the undated and untimed Seizure order at the bottom of that page, which were supposed to be filled in by a presiding Judge of the Superior Court.